Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 g Includes terms tumor hemorrhage, gastrointestinal hemorrhage, subdural hemorrhage, epistaxis, intracranial tumor hemorrhage, upper gastrointestinal hemorrhage, lower gastrointestinal hemorrhage, vaginal hemorrhage, gingival bleeding, post procedural hemorrhage, hemoptysis, anal hemorrhage.

-Other clinically important adverse reactions observed in less than 20% of patients treated with OJEMDA were reductions in growth velocity [see WARNINGS AND PRECAUTIONS] and photosensitivity [see WARNINGS AND PRECAUTIONS].
+Other clinically important adverse reactions observed in <20% of patients treated with OJEMDA were reductions in growth velocity [see Warnings and Precautions (5.4)] skin discoloration, myalgia, photosensitivity reaction [see Warnings and Precautions (5.2)], and arthralgia.

 Laboratory Abnormality1 OJEMDA2